utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/troubleshooting.md

 5. **Set an auto-reboot program:** If the controller connects initially but doesn't stay connected, a work-around is to set an auto-reboot program (daily or any regular interval of your choice).
 See [Program Annotation]() in the user manual.

 **<u>For OSPi</u>:** Networking is managed by RPi.
 Ensure RPi has adequate power (OSPi supplies up to 500 mA.
 RPi 3/4/5 may need extra power via USB, otherwise network may be unstable).

 ---

+**I can access the controller on my local network, but not when I am away.**
+<span class="vsp1"></span>
+Remote access requires using an **OpenThings Cloud (OTC) token**.
+To check OTC status, from the homepage, swipe left to right to open the side menu, tap **System Diagnostics**.
+Make sure OTC status is **Connected**.
+In the OpenSprinkler mobile app, use the OTC token (instead of the controller's IP address) for remote access.

+---